 Step 4: Submitting the survey

 When a resident submits the survey, we ensure that the response they’re submitting is not a duplicate and therefore liable to skew the results.
-Therefore, we take the following measures to identify and duplicated responses and filter them out from the data by analyzing the results:
+Therefore, we take the following measures to identify any duplicated responses:

 - Cookies: Placed when accessing the survey website, cookies send the previous submission date, if there was one.
 Together with the digital fingerprint, we can use this information to understand if that previous submission fell during a previous survey cycle and is therefore eligible to be included in the new cycle.